Isatai'i: After Adobe Walls

-Isatai'i tried to absolve himself of blame for the disastrous defeat by claiming his magic had been weakened before the battle when a Cheyenne killed a skunk in violation of a sacred taboo.
-Taking this poorly (especially by the Cheyenne Dog Soldiers), he was severely beaten and then renamed, from Kwihnai Tosabitʉ to Isatai'i (English: White Eagle to Wolf's Vulva).
+Isatai'i tried to avoid blame for the disastrous defeat by claiming his magic had been weakened before the battle when a Cheyenne killed a skunk, breaking a religious taboo.
+This was received poorly (especially by the Cheyenne Dog Soldiers), and he was severely beaten and renamed from Kwihnai Tosaabitʉ (English: White Eagle) to Isatai'i (Wolf's Vulva).
 Isatai'i was discredited and publicly humiliated.

 Later life

-Although many military historians do not consider the Second Battle of Adobe Walls a major historic engagement, it was a crushing spiritual defeat for the Southern Plains Indians, who had come to believe fully in the superhuman prophetic powers of the medicine man, and being driven off by civilian buffalo hunters certainly marked the end of their time as any sort of military power.
+In an entry from the Handbook of Texas, Gaines Kincaid writes that "although many military historians do not consider the Second Battle of Adobe Walls a major historic engagement, it was a crushing spiritual defeat for the Southern Plains Indians, who had come to believe fully in the superhuman prophetic powers of the medicine man".
+Being driven off by civilian buffalo hunters certainly marked the end of their time as any sort of military power.
 Within a year, the Comanche and Kiowa were all on the reservation.

 Isatai'i died in 1916, and is buried in a family cemetery in Stephens County, Oklahoma.